 Afternoon: Lake Ohrid Beaches

-Return to Ohrid for the evening.
+Evening: Return to Ohrid.
 The UNESCO-listed old town has craft shops, amber jewellery (Ohrid pearl, made from Ohrid trout scales), and numerous restaurants on the waterfront.

 Day 5: Ohrid → Bitola (via Galičica)